-For students in Grades 7-12, remote learning days will operate on a 2-hour delay schedule.
-Students may be directed to attend a Google Meet or they may be assigned work to complete independently via Google Classroom.
+Remote learning days will operate on a 2-hour delay schedule.
 It is important that students check each Google Classroom Stream at the appropriate class time (listed below) to receive teacher expectations and assignments.
 If a class is not meeting via Google Meet, the teacher will be available to answer questions and provide support during posted office hours in their Google Classroom.